11,99 €

 Autorenporträt

-Paul Tremblay has won the Bram Stoker, British Fantasy, and Massachusetts Book awards and is the author of The Beast You Are, The Pallbearers Club, Survivor Song, Growing Things and Other Stories, Disappearance at Devil's Rock, A Head Full of Ghosts, and the crime novels The Little Sleep and No Sleep Till Wonderland.
+Paul Tremblay has won the Bram Stoker, British Fantasy, and Massachusetts Book Awards and is the New York Times bestselling author of Horror Movie, The Beast You Are, The Pallbearers Club, Survivor Song, Growing Things and Other Stories, Disappearance at Devil’s Rock, A Head Full of Ghosts, and the crime novels The Little Sleep and No Sleep Till Wonderland.
 His novel The Cabin at the End of the World was adapted into the Universal Pictures film Knock at the Cabin.
-He lives outside Boston with his family.
+Another is his first children’s book.
+He has been teaching high school math for a long, long time, and he lives outside Boston with his family.

 Rezensionen